 Rates include a generous breakfast – and we mean generous.
 To start, there’s an assortment of breads (including rye, fresh white bread and fruit loaf); papaya jam; granola; yogurt; and a plate laden with fresh papaya, kiwi, mango and more.

 You can dine in-room, which is particularly romantic if you throw open the windows to catch the sun sinking behind the palms.

 If you can, swing for one of the the upper beachfront rooms – their six-metre-high palapa ceilings add serious eye candy and make them seem larger than the ground floor rooms.
-Being on the first floor also puts you flush with the tops of the palm trees and azure ocean beyond.
+If you're looking to lay above the fauna and flora, book one of the Jungle Side suites with rolling canopy beds.

 Tulum has a tropical climate, so bring that insect repellant.
 If you’re bringing makeup, opt for something light and minimal – anything heavy is liable to start sliding south in the heat.
 Better still, ditch it all together – Tulum’s that sort of place.

 With sandy paths and stairs to contend with, this one’s not suited to wheelchair users.
 Smoking is not allowed on the property.

 Over-12s are welcome, but the mellow atmosphere means the hotel’s best suited to older teens and adults.

 You’ll be further from the road if you sit closer to the centre.
 It’s not a particularly busy one, but ignorance of any passing cars will only add to the intimate atmosphere.

 Stylish, lightweight finds from vintage shops, marketplaces and eco-conscious boutiques.
 Don’t be afraid to make liberal use of the insect repellent dotted around the restaurant.